-- You have a window or two that give you 4-6 hours of light
+- Have a window or two that give you 4-6 hours of light

-- You have a desire to cook fresh foods that taste wonderlicious
+- Have a desire to cook fresh foods that taste wonderlicious

 - You have a outdoor garden, but miss having fresh food in the winter

-- You have no garden and no time to garden, so a few pots inside is all you could afford to do in terms of growing anything
+- Have no garden and no time to garden, so a few pots inside is all you could afford to do in terms of growing anything

-- You want to make a piece of progress toward food self-sufficiency
+- Want to make a piece of progress toward food self-sufficiency

-- You are a city-dweller with little to no area for outdoor gardening
+- Are a city-dweller with little to no area for outdoor gardening

-- You love ginger root in cooking, use it regularly and would enjoy the money savings which growing your own ginger would have to offer
+- Love ginger root in cooking, use it regularly and would enjoy the money savings which growing your own ginger would have to offer

-- Indoor plants will improve the quality of the air in your home
+- Want Indoor plants to improve the quality of the air in your home

 - Like to grow space efficient edible plants